numinousmuses/brainbase-poc/README.md

 **Core Functions & Endpoints:**

 - **Authentication:**
-  - Very basic auth for development purposes.
+  - Very basic auth for development purposes, not for production environments.
   - Email-based login.
   - Checks for existing email; if new, generates and returns a UUID as a session token.